greenelab/core-accessory-interactome/README.md

 ```
 cd core-accessory-interactome
 ```
-5. Set up conda environment by running the following command in the terminal:
+5. Set up your conda environment by running the following command in the terminal:
 ```bash
 bash install.sh
 ```